9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 In terms of dining, there’s a distinctly South Pacific influence in the menus (they change daily), with options for both full and half-board.

 Kayaking and snorkelling will keep non-divers entertained while staying at this eco-dive resort in Fiji.
-Plus there’s an onsite spa and cultural performances in the evenings.
+Plus, there’s an on-site spa and cultural performances in the evenings.

 If you’re seeking a sustainable scuba vacation without any children in sight, then Matamanoa Island Resort is the answer.